Course Outline

 Introduction and Fundamentals

-• Overview of Oracle Database architecture for government use
+• Overview of Oracle Database architecture for government use.

 Environment Preparation and Installation

-• Post-installation configuration, including listeners, services, and Enterprise Manager Express for government use
+• Post-installation configuration, including listeners, services, and Enterprise Manager Express for government use.

 Administration Tools and Connectivity

-• Monitoring and common tasks with Oracle Enterprise Manager Express for government use
+• Monitoring and common tasks with Oracle Enterprise Manager Express for government use.

 Instance and Database Management

-• Utilizing the data dictionary for government database management
+• Utilizing the data dictionary for government database management.

 Connectivity and Naming Methods

-• Establishing network connections for government systems
+• Establishing secure network connections in a government environment.

-• Managing database services for government applications
+• Managing database services in government operations.

 Multitenant Architecture (CDB and PDB) – SE2 Scope

-• Removing PDBs from government environments
+• Removing PDBs from government systems.

 Storage Administration